Curriculum Newsletter

 Mrs. Taylor-Schryvers, & Mrs. Wacker

-Montessori students will be introduced to and work with a variety of Montessori Materials as they pertain to their learning.
+Montessori students will be introduced to and work with a variety

 Language Arts

-Language learning takes place in and across all subject areas.
+place in and across all subject areas.

-Oral language and listening skills are developed through:
+listening skills are developed through:

 Reading skills will be developed through: